Our Values

 2. People

 There was a time when time was all we needed.
 People could survive by putting in the effort.
 Those days are gone.
 We’ve made it easy for society to supply the basics, but impossible for individuals to secure them on their own.
-We need to give every person an asset so they can fully engage.
+The nature of modern society requires connecting each person with the asset (cash) that let’s them fully engage.

 3. Dignity

-UBI looks like systematic generosity, but we should be careful with the messaging.
+Unconditional cash looks like systematic generosity, but we should be careful with the messaging.
 It’s a shared right of progress.
-UBI is best thought of as a dividend paid out to everyone for the progress we’ve made as a species—or as compensation for the loss of our ability to plant a field, build a house, start a fire, and survive.
+Universal Basic Income is best thought of as a dividend paid out to everyone for the progress we’ve made as a society—or as compensation for the loss of our ability to plant a field, build a house, start a fire, and survive.
 Progress robbed time of its value for producing the basics—but that freed it for what truly matters, as we intended.
-Paid work is not the only type of work that matters.
+Furthermore, paid work is not the only type of work that matters.
 Those engaged in non-paid work are often doing the things we find most valuable and that deliver real dignity.

 4. Time